Simuns/desk_glance/README.md

 # Desk_Glance

-Statusbar that displays all the windows and its occupation status.
+Statusbar for mac (yabai) that displays all the windows and its occupation status.

 ![Statusbar](.content/statusbar.png)